KevinBian107/Kaiwen-Wiki/docs/articles/mathamatics/optimization.md

 x^{(t+1)} = x^{(t)} - \mu \nabla f(x^{(t)}) + \beta (x^{(t)} - x^{(t-1)})
 $$

 To study the convergence property, we can stack up the current state and next state, just like in ***control theory*** calculating state transition.
+This way of analyzing convergence is very common and quite popular in optimization as well (the intuition is that we want the eigenvalues of this $M$ matrix to be less than $1$, then the system would approach towards stability).

 $$
 \begin{bmatrix}